jthorniley/pyusb2ax/doc/source/usb2ax.rst

   .. py:method:: read( servo_id, parameter )

-    Read control table entry from a single servo.
+    Read a :ref:`control table <control-tables>`  entry from a single servo.

     :param servo_id: The bus ID of the servo to read from.
     :type servo_id: integer